 - Appendix 6: Example Posters (docx) (2.65 MB)

-The National Blood Authority extends their appreciation to Pathology North and Hunter Area Pathology Service for their involvement in the development of this guideline.
-In particular the National Blood Authority would like to acknowledge the contribution and expertise of Ms Vicki Martens, Senior Hospital Scientist, Hunter Area Pathology Service.
+The National Blood Authority extends their appreciation to NSW Health Pathology - North (Hunter) for their involvement in the development of this guideline.
+In particular the NBA would like to acknowledge the contribution and expertise of Ms Vicki Martens, Senior Hospital Scientist, NSW Health Pathology - North (Hunter).

 - Article published in ACORN Journal: "Patient Blood Management for the perioperative setting.
 Why do we need patient blood management guidelines in the perioperative clinical area?"
 (514.15 KB)